godotengine/godot-website/collections/_article/about-official-console-ports.md

 We are gifted with a huge community of such passionate contributors, and put a lot of weight on enabling and encouraging new people to join into the process.
 Sadly, the number of potential contributors with console experience, access to console vendor NDAs, and devkits is very small in comparison.

 This would flip our current situation on its head.
-With console ports, nearly all the work would have to be done by the Godot Foundation, which means the cost per platform would be disproportionately higher than for all other platforms we officially maintain (i.e. PC/Linux/Mac, Web and mobile).
+With console ports, nearly all the work would have to be done by the Godot Foundation, which means the cost per platform would be disproportionately higher than for all other platforms we officially maintain (i.e. Windows/Linux/Mac, web and mobile).
 Even more so if we want the console ports to be the same quality as the rest of our code base, including maintenance and catering to new hardware.

 This is both inefficient, and unfair to community members who don't plan to release on consoles.
 A significant portion of their donation would go towards maintaining platform ports for closed systems which they don't have access to (and can't have access to without spending a significant amount of money).

 It is also worth keeping in mind that Godot is a very large and fully featured game engine compared to other open source game engines out there.
-We have extensive third party libraries, a dedicated 2D and 3D renderers, networking, multiple scripting language support, external plugins etc. It would be an undertaking of immense effort and time to create a console port that fully supports all Godot has to offer.
+We have extensive third party libraries, dedicated 2D and 3D renderers, networking, multiple scripting language support, external plugins, etc. It would be an undertaking of immense effort and time to create a console port that fully supports all Godot has to offer.

 Finally, because we do have limited resources, diverting any resources away from the core product to work on consoles would require slowing down development of Godot itself to create and maintain the console ports.